psalmuelle/tbdex-wallet/README.md

 #### Restart Your App

 Close the terminal and restart the app by running `npm run dev`.

+#### NB

+To carry out conversion on the app, you would need testnet BTC.
+You can get some from [https://coinfaucet.eu/en/btc-testnet/](https://coinfaucet.eu/en/btc-testnet/)

 ### Statement of Problem